What is the cost of your child’s social life?

-- Homemade Gifts: Depending on the ages of the giver and receiver, a homemade gift may be appropriate and much appreciated.
+- Homemade gifts: Depending on the ages of the giver and receiver, a homemade gift may be appropriate and much appreciated.
 Consider having your daughter or son make a bracelet or a sculpture for the birthday girl or boy.
-Perhaps a decorated frame with a personalized picture inside, or a cd compilation of favourite songs.
+Perhaps a decorated frame with a personalized picture inside, or a cd compilation of favorite songs.
 The possibilities for homemade gifts are endless and need not be expensive.
-Often, they are treasured even longer than store bought ones.
+Often, they are treasured even longer than store-bought ones.

-- Re-distribution: Every child, at least once, has received a gift they already had; maybe it is a movie, a doll or a car.
+- Re-distribution: Every child, at least once, has received a gift they already had; maybe it is a movie, a doll, or a car.
 And, sometimes this gift does not come with a receipt for exchange or refund.
-Dare I ask: what is the harm is giving this unused, unopened gift to another child?
+Dare I ask: what is the harm in giving this unused, unopened gift to another child?